Paginated report parameters (Report Builder)

 Text.
 The user types values in a text box.

-Note that when available values are defined for a parameter, the user chooses values from a drop-down list, even when the data type is DateTime.
+When available values are defined for a parameter, the user chooses values from a drop-down list, even when the data type is DateTime.

 For more information about report data types, see RDL Data Types.